fourminute/Fluffy/README.md

 * If "Switch Detected!" is visible.
 Click "Begin Transfer".
 * On your Switch, select and install the NSPs.

+## Install Instructions (Linux)
+* Right-click this link and click "Save link as..." https://raw.githubusercontent.com/fourminute/Fluffy/master/fluffy.desktop
+* Save the file to ~./local/share/applications (it's a hidden folder, you'll need to enable viewing of hidden folders to see it).
+* Open the file and change the directories to match your system(the location of fluffy.pyw and icon.ico).
+* You may need to logout and back in again to see Fluffy in your Applications menu.

 ## Troubleshooting Tips
 <b>Why do I keep getting the error: "USBCore No Backend Available"?</b>